Adopt a Best Friend at Berkshire Humane Society

 Enjoy the rest of your pet’s life!
 Berkshire Humane Society is committed to making your adoption a success.
-With many years of experience, our staff is always willing to discuss the care of your pet or address any concerns that you might have about him or her.
+With many years of experience, we’re always willing to discuss the care of your pet or address any concerns you might have about him or her.
 Just give us a call at +1 (413) 447-7878 Thank you for adopting from Berkshire Humane Society!